|

 over panel edges with a 5"-wide taping knife.
 Don’t skimp on the mud.
 If you’re using self-adhesive fiberglass

 tape, press tape over the joints and skip to step three below.
-2. Press the paper tape into the mud with a drywall knife,

 not your hand.
 Then smooth the surface with the knife.
 Press hard enough to force joint compound through the small perforations